 Six animals affected by climate change

 Climate change has become an everyday term as more people become aware of it.
-But have you thought about what this phenomenon means in reality?
-Changes in temperature might not seem extensive, but we are already seeing dramatic results in many areas:
+But have you thought about what this phenomena means for animals affected by it?

-- Wildlife species are needing increasing protection due to changing ecosystems and habitat loss.
+- More animal species are going extinct every year due to changing ecosystems and habitat loss.

 Climate change affects animal species in the following ways:

-- Animals have to alter their breeding and feeding patterns in order to survive.
+- Some animals have to alter their breeding and feeding patterns in order to survive.

-If these animal species can’t migrate to more favourable climatic areas, their fate might be sealed.
+If these animal species can’t migrate to areas with a more favourable climate, their fate might be sealed.
 Learn more about six animal species, and how they are affected by climate change.